maheshsabnis/Blazmeanbatch3/nextjs.md

         - The 'cache' folder to cache resource used by server and browser both for executing the application
         - The 'server' folder, contains the 'pages' folder that has SSR
         - The  'static' folder that contains CSS resources
+10. For the Route Navigation the 'Link' component reads the file Name
+    - e.g. if File name is home.js, under the 'components' folder, the the Link will be
+        - <Link href="/components/home"></Link>
+11. Using Explicitly added route parameters
+    - This is the Parameterized Routing
+    - the 'next/router' module
+        - The 'useRouter()' hook
+            - The 'push()' method
+                - {
+                    pathname: '[URL-TO-NAVIGATE-TO]',
+                    query: {Key:Value}
+                }
+                - The 'query' is the Query parameter object that contains 'Key', this is the Key passed in URL with 'Value'
+                - To read the value from the query route parameter use
+                    - router.query.Value
+                        - The 'router' is an object of type 'useRouter'